professoroakz/all-xaoex-oktay-personal-repos/README.md

 add xa8ex that keeps safe, maximizes and optimises continuously our things in reality and keeps them save and original data and data pipelines Oktay style +visualization +Analytics +ML

-xa6ex - in case we need it
+xa6ex - in case we need it (helpful things).

-Xa6ex - in case we need it
+Xa8ex - all our things + our data +ourselves +own in the spirit of moms website ~1996

-Xa8ex - all our things + our data +ourselves +own
+Xa5ex - Supplemental thikgs in simsim and for us to control and be able to control simsim.